qqianfeng/panda-simulator/README.md

-- The [*Franka ROS Interface*][fri-repo] package (which is a ROS interface for controlling the real Panda robot) and [PandaRobot][https://github.com/justagist/panda_robot] Python API can also be used with the panda_simulator, providing kinematics and dynamics computation for the robot, and direct *sim-to-real* code transfer.
+- The *Franka ROS Interface* package (which is a ROS interface for controlling the real Panda robot) and PandaRobot Python API can also be used with the panda_simulator, providing kinematics and dynamics computation for the robot, and direct *sim-to-real* code transfer.